MichaelLarocca/blog-michael-jude-larocca/posts/2022/10-22/LinkedIn-Austin Henline.md

 **Adding an elevator pitch to your LinkedIn about section will fulfill the reason requirement recruiters and employers are looking for.**

 ---

+### Stay encouraged

+Unlike other platforms such as TikTok and Instagram, where a post can go viral and gain thousands of followers, LinkedIn is slow and steady in gaining followers.
+Austin explains it will take time to build your reputation, grow your network, and see results.

+However, if you stick with it and grow your network on LinkedIn, your patients will pay off by providing you with continual employment opportunities!

+---